 TikTok creators are able to achieve fame overnight, while it can take months or even years for influencers to build up a strong following on Instagram.
 This is because Instagram content is shown to followers of a particular user (known as the traditional social graph).
 This traditional influencer model is changing as social media shifts towards making the most entertaining content more discoverable.

-Trendy, entertaining content, and in-depth TikTok insights are the secret to success in TikTok influencer marketing.
-One of the biggest challenges for brands is to stay on top of what’s trending, as it shifts regularly.
+Trendy, entertaining content is the secret to success in TikTok influencer marketing.
+One of the biggest challenges for brands is to stay on top of TikTok trends, as it shifts regularly.
 Influencer campaigns are important, not just for finding new followers, but also as a source of knowledge in the content creation process.

 TikTok’s discoverability allows savvy brands to reach a number of potential customers they never would have met otherwise.
 While brands are still innovating and coming up with new ways to reach users, some brands have already been using influencers to find success on the short-form video channel.